A likelihood-based approach for multivariate categorical response regression in high dimensions: TCGA pan-kidney cancer cohort risk classification

 \subsection{Fitted model interpretation and insights}

-To demonstrate the interpretability of our fitted models, we performed 5-fold cross validation using the entire dataset.
-Our fitted model included 87 genes (of 822 considered after screening), as well as both tumor stage and age.
-Amongst these genes, 17 were estimated to affect the log odds ratios, while the remainder affect the marginal probabilities only.
-Notably, both age and tumor stage were estimated to affect only the marginal probabilities.
-This agrees with intuition since we would expect both of these variables to primarily be predictive of 5-year survival status marginally.
+To demonstrate the interpretability of our fitted models, we also performed 5-fold cross validation using the entire dataset.
+Our fitted model included 87 genes (of 822 considered after the two-phased screening of the entire dataset), as well as both tumor stage and age.
+Among these genes, 27 were estimated to affect the log odds ratios, while the remainder affect the marginal distributions only.
+Notably, both age and tumor stage were estimated to affect only the marginal distributions.
+This agrees with intuition since we may expect both of these variables to primarily be predictive of 5-year survival status marginally.